 H.B.
 No. 367 amends Section 25.087 of the Education Code to enhance the process for verifying excused absences for students with severe or life-threatening illnesses.
 The bill introduces a new requirement that school districts must adopt a specific form for certification from a physician, which must include details about the student's illness, a statement confirming its seriousness or life-threatening nature, the anticipated period of absence, and a declaration that the illness makes attendance infeasible.
-This new subsection (g) ensures that districts cannot demand additional documentation beyond what is specified in the adopted form.
+This form aims to streamline the documentation process and ensure that students with serious health issues are appropriately excused from school.

 House Committee Report: Education Code 25.087 (Education Code 25)